Mcmicc3/linked-blog-starter-md/Certifications/Security+/Terms to review.md

 ~ Policy enforcement point
 		-
 ~ Policy administrator
+		- The Policy Administrator in a Zero Trust model takes on the responsibility of **maintaining and updating the policies that govern access control.**
+		- They ensure that policies stay relevant, align with organizational security postures, and meet compliance requirements
-		- The policy administrator exists in the control plane, and it sends decisions to the policy enforcement point (PEP).
+		- The policy administrator **exists in the control plane**, and it sends decisions to the *policy enforcement point* (PEP).
+~ PEP (*policy enforcement point*)
+		- Overseeing the actual enforcement of policies on the network implies a role that actively engages in the application of policies during network interactions
 ~ BPDU Guard
 		- Used to protect against BPDU-related attacks
 ~ Key escrow